abentele/Erbele/README.md

 Download the dmg file from [Releases](https://github.com/abentele/Erbele/releases).

+## Troubleshooting

-*Note:* with newer macOS versions there is an issue with Gatekeeper when opening the app after having it downloaded from github (see ticket #46).
+Only up to release 3.10 and with newer macOS versions there is an issue with Gatekeeper when opening the app after having it downloaded from github (see ticket #46).
 This issue prevents you to launch the app because the app is labeled to be in quarantine.
-*Workaround:* Just issue this command in the Terminal app, and retry: `#$ xattr -c Erbele.app`
+*Workaround:* Just issue this command in the Terminal app, and retry: `#$ xattr -c Erbele.app` This issue has been fixed with release 3.11.

 ## Build release